Personal Property Appraisers in Oregon24 Verified Professionals Across 11 Cities

 How many personal property appraisers are in Oregon?

 Our directory lists 24 active personal property appraisers in Oregon, with the largest concentrations in Portland, McMinnville, Lake Oswego.
-All were sourced from recognized professional registries.
+Listings are built from professional appraiser registries, association directories, appraiser websites, and other public sources.

 Are appraisers in Oregon USPAP-certified?